 Students at a distance enrolled in DIT 125-Food Protection Certification, will need to locate a proctor for the Serve-Safe exam.
-The proctor must be Serve-Safe Certification and approach to the Serve-Safe exam.

-Safe Certified and may charge a fee.
+The proctor must be Serve-Safe Certified and may charge a fee.

 Transportation to and from practicum site